Walt Bellamy: Chicago Packers/Zephyrs and Baltimore Bullets

-Bellamy had a stellar 14-year career in the NBA, and was the NBA first overall draft pick in 1961, drafted by the Chicago Packers.
-Bellamy was named the NBA Rookie of the Year in 1962 after having arguably one of the three greatest rookie seasons in NBA history along with Wilt Chamberlain and Oscar Robertson.
-His 31.6 points per game average that season is second all-time for a rookie to Wilt Chamberlain's 37.6, and the 19 rebounds per game he averaged that season is the third-best all-time rookie mark (to Chamberlain's 27 and Bill Russell's 19.6).
+Bellamy was the NBA first overall draft pick in 1961, drafted by the Chicago Packers; the NBA's first expansion team.
+Bellamy was named the NBA Rookie of the Year in 1962 after having arguably one of the three greatest rookie seasons in NBA history along with Hall of Famers Wilt Chamberlain and Oscar Robertson; at least as to highest scoring averages.
+Bellamy's 31.6 points per game average that season is second all-time for an NBA rookie to Chamberlain's 37.6 points per game, and ahead of Robertson's 30.5 points per game.

+Bellamy's 19 rebounds per game average in 1961–62 is the third-best all-time rookie mark (to Chamberlain's 27 and Bill Russell's 19.6 rebounds per game).
 No NBA rookie has since surpassed Bellamy's 973 field goals during the 1961–62 season, and the only rookie with more field goals was Wilt Chamberlain with 1,065.
+Others have rated Bellamy's rookie season highly, but not among the top three in NBA history when looking at factors beyond the highest scoring numbers and personal statistics; and some do not include him in their top 10.